piclas-framework/piclas/docs/documentation/userguide/features-and-models/DSMC.md

 ## Species Definition

 For the DSMC simulation, additional species-specific parameters (collision model parameters, characteristic vibrational temperature, etc.) are required.
 This file is also utilized for the definition of chemical reactions paths.
+To avoid the manual input, species parameter can be read from a database instead.
+The procedure is described in Section {ref}`sec:unified-species-database`.

 To define a species, its name as well as an `InteractionID` have to be defined

     Part-Species1-SpeciesName = CH4
     Part-Species1-InteractionID = 2

-The name is at the moment only utilized to retrieve the electronic energy levels from an additional database.
+During the file-based parameter read-in, name is only utilized to retrieve the electronic energy levels from an additional database.
 The interaction ID determines the type of a species as follows

 |   ID | Type                               |
 | ---: | ---------------------------------- |